ElektraInitiative/libelektra/doc/api_review/core/kdbClose.md

 ### Extensibility

 - [x] Function is easily extensible, e.g., with flags
-- [ x Documentation does not impose limits, that would hinder further extensions
+- [x] Documentation does not impose limits, that would hinder further extensions

 ### Tests

 - [ ] Function code is fully covered by tests
       - [ ] line 587
       - [ ] return value never gets checked
 - [ ] All possible error states are covered by tests
       - [ ] add test for `handle == NULl`
 - All possible enum values are covered by tests
 - [x] No inconsistencies between tests and documentation